terraform-aws-modules/terraform-aws-eks/docs/faq.md

 Older configurations used labels like `kubernetes.io/lifecycle=spot` and this is no longer allowed.
 Use `node.kubernetes.io/lifecycle=spot` instead.

 Reference the `--node-labels` argument for your version of Kubenetes for the allowed prefixes.
 [Documentation for 1.16](https://v1-16.docs.kubernetes.io/docs/reference/command-line-tools-reference/kubelet/)

+## What is the difference between `node_groups` and `worker_groups`?

+`node_groups` are [AWS-managed node groups](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-groups.html) (configures "Node Groups" that you can find on the EKS dashboard).
+This system is supposed to ease some of the lifecycle around upgrading nodes.
+Although they do not do this automatically and you still need to manually trigger the updates.

+`worker_groups` are [self-managed nodes](https://docs.aws.amazon.com/eks/latest/userguide/worker.html) (provisions a typical "Autoscaling group" on EC2).
+It gives you full control over nodes in the cluster like using custom AMI for the nodes.
+As AWS says, "with worker groups the customer controls the data plane & AWS controls the control plane".

+Both can be used together in the same cluster.